Turks and Caicos Islands: Spaceflight

 From 1950 to 1981, the United States had a missile tracking station on Grand Turk.
 In the early days of the American space program, NASA used it.
 After his three earth orbits in 1962, American astronaut John Glenn successfully landed in the nearby ocean and was brought back ashore to Grand Turk.

-In 2025, Starship's seventh flight test exploded within sight of the islands, resulting in more than 230 airline flights needing to alter course or delay departure as a precaution against flying near falling debris, disrupting the travels of more than 40,000 people, and reports of damage on the ground, but official investigations revealed no injuries and only minor damage to one vehicle on the ground.
+In 2025, the seventh flight test of SpaceX Starship exploded within sight of the islands, resulting in more than 230 airline flights needing to alter course or delay departure as a precaution against flying near falling debris, disrupting the travels of more than 40,000 people, and reports of damage on the ground, but official investigations revealed no injuries and only minor damage to one vehicle on the ground.
 The later eighth flight test had a similar outcome, disrupting about 240 flights according to the FAA.
 As in Starship's seventh flight test, debris was seen from the islands causing the government to issue an advisory, however according to the FAA there were no reports of injuries or damage on the ground.